coindmind-ai/coinmind-landing/README.md

 ## Contact

-For support or questions, contact us at support@coinmind.app
+For support or questions, contact us at support@coinmind-ai.com